iamarabarrios/holbertonschool-higher_level_programming/python-hello_world/README.md

 **<!-- General -->**
-How to use the Python interpreter
+How to use the Python interpreter.
-How to print text and variables using print
+How to print text and variables using print.
-How to use strings
+How to use strings.
-What are indexing and slicing in Python official Python coding style and how to check your code with pycodestyle
+What are indexing and slicing in Python.
+Official Python coding style and how to check your code with pycodestyle.